Phoebe Snow (character): Advertising campaign

 In 1903, filmmaker Edwin Porter parodied the advertising campaign with his short film A Romance of the Rails.

 "Phoebe Snow" was the only name Calkins ever used in the advertisements, and he laughed at later claims by Lackawanna officials that the name was selected only after lengthy scientific experimentation.
 The original artwork was painted by Henry Stacy Benton, who worked from a series of images of a model, Marion Murray Gorsch.
 Later, she was photographed in a variety of railroad activities while dressed in a white gown.
 Standing in for the cool, violet-corsaged Phoebe character of the paintings, Gorsch was one of the first models to be used in advertising.

-During World War I, anthracite was needed for the war effort and its use on railroads was prohibited, thus ending the career of Phoebe Snow.
+During World War I, anthracite was needed for the war effort and its use as a fuel by railroads was prohibited, thus ending the career of Phoebe Snow.
 As she passed into legend, the Calkins heroine said farewell with the following jingle: